Love Island’s Ollie could land a spot on Made In Chelsea

 Love Island’s very first winter version will kick off this Sunday 12th January as 12 singletons jet off to South Africa for an opportunity at discovering love.

-And whereas the present is but to start out, it appears new contestant Ollie Williams’ might already be in talks to seem on one other actuality TV present following his stint on the courting present.
+And whereas the present is but to begin, it appears new contestant Ollie Williams’ might already be in talks to seem on one other actuality TV present following his stint on the relationship present.

 Talking to HEARALPUBLICIST in South Africa, the 23-year-old – who hails from Cornwall and has a declare to an aristocratic title – revealed there have been talks about showing on the E4’s Made In Chelsea, starring Jamie Laing and Louise Thompson.